dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-native-part-2/index.md

 export default Upload;
 ```

-🚀Install the Google login SDK – which Firebase will use to login with Google – using `yarn add @react-native-community/google-signin @react-native-firebase/auth`.
+🚀Install the Google login SDK – which Firebase will use to login with Google – using `npm install @react-native-community/google-signin @react-native-firebase/auth`.

 🚀Open your Podfile (in the `ios` directory) using any text editor, and at the bottom add `pod 'GoogleSignIn', '~> 5.0.2'`.
 Then, you know the drill – `cd ios` and `pod install` to get all the native dependencies.